asaduzmn/Documentation/readme.md

 tnsping oclpdb
 ```
 ### Step 8:
-Now run this command to make sure oracle isntalled and ready to use and the output should be like this:
+Now run this command to make sure oracle installed and ready to use and the output should be like this:
 ```
 sqlplus / as sysdba
 ```